mattermost/docs/source/about/cloud-subscriptions.rst

 Can I purchase an annual subscription to Mattermost Cloud deployments?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes.
-Annual Cloud orders need to be processed by our Sales team, as we don't currently support an annual term using the self-service Customer Portal or Cloud workspace.
+Annual Cloud subscriptions need to be processed by our Sales team, as we don't currently support an annual term using the self-service Customer Portal or Cloud workspace.

 If you upgrade during a monthly billing cycle, charges will be prorated.
 For example, if you upgrade from Starter to an annual term of Mattermost Professional on 6/15, we will charge you on 7/1 for starter for the period 6/1 - 6/14.
 Separately, an invoice will be provided for an annual period starting 6/15.